+Marking must be motivating, meaningful and manageable.
 We believe that all work recorded in books must be marked or acknowledged as soon as possible after it is completed as this shows how much value we place on children's achievements.

 We believe marking and feedback is an essential part of the assessment process.
 We aim to provide constructive feedback to every child which focuses on success and areas for improvement and is matched against learning objectives.
-We would like all children to become reflective learners in order for them to improve their performance.
+We would like all children to become reflective and self-regulated learners in order for them to improve their performance.

 Marking and feedback to pupils, both written and oral, are important aspects of assessment.
 The frequency, type or volume of marking and feedback is determined by the given context and the age of pupils.
 We feel it is essential to have in place a marking code that is relevant to the context, is consistently used throughout the school and is clearly understood by the children.
-Marking and feedback therefore caters for different subjects and different age groups of pupils in different ways, in order to be effective and efficient in promoting learning.